 Final Papers Are Required

-You are required to submit a final paper to both your session discussant and conference organizers by Monday, October 2, 2017.
-Final papers are required for those presenting in a paper session or pre-organized session, but not required for posters, roundtables, or lightning presentations.
+Submit a final paper to both your session discussant and conference organizers by Tuesday, October 8, 2019.
+Submit final papers for presentations in a paper session or pre-organized paper session, but not for posters or roundtables.

 Discussants are not required to provide comments on presentations for which final papers were not submitted.